Predictology is a football betting system builder that allows you to analyse 400,000+ matches to find bets within seconds.

 Review Summary

-In my updated Predictology review, I found that although the service still boasts an impressive amount of data and potentially useful tools, the current implementation makes it difficult to extract much value from it.
+In my updated Predictology review, I found that although the service still boasted an impressive amount of data and potentially useful tools, the current implementation made it difficult to extract any value from it.

 The combination of a muddled website layout, technical hiccups and automation problems created too many issues for me to test it properly.